-The week was spent trading small amounts with my personal fund (£1 per point in the currency pairings).
+The week was spent trading small amounts with my fund (£1 per point in the currency pairings).

-This gives me the chance to work through, and live trade, many of the lessons from the holiday modules with small risk.
+Providing a chance to work through, and live trade, many of the lessons from the holiday modules with small risk.

 Commodities to keep an eye on: